 As you can see from the photos, the female is freckled all over with small reddish-brown to golden spots on a gray to brownish background and the fins are yellowish-orange.
 Males are gray to brownish olive, with irregular blue spots on the front half of their bodies.
 These spots are surrounded by small rings that are reddish-brown.

 The inside of the mouth is yellow in both sexes.
 There is quite often a spot that looks like an eye at the end of the soft dorsal fin, just in front of the tail.
-They have up to 5 lateral lines and two fleshy cirri, one just above the eye and one small one midway between the eye and the dorsal fin.
+These fish have up to 5 lateral lines and two fleshy cirri, one just above the eye and one small one midway between the eye and the dorsal fin.
 The anal fin comes equipped with one small spine.

 They can reach up to 53 cm in length and about 2 kilos in weight.
 They have a life expectancy of about 25 years.

-Greenlings can be found from Alaska to California including all the waters along the BC coastal Region.
+Greenlings can be found from Alaska to California including all the waters along the BC coastal region.
 They are found in rocky inshore areas and are common in kelp beds and on sand bottoms from the shoreline shallows down to 50 meters deep.

 Kelp greenling feeds on crustaceans, brittle stars, mollusks, and any other small fish they can fit into their mouths.
 These fish are in turn are feed for large predators such as lingcod and halibut and the smaller ones are often eaten by salmon and steelhead.